Fiona Brands - Fade To Her Interview.jpg

 Ihr NFTS Abschlussfilm "Wild Horses" (R: Rory Stewart) lief auf dem 70.
 Festival de Cannes 2017 im Wettbewerb der Kategorie Cinéfondationwurde außerdem für Edinburgh Film Festival, Encounters, Aesthetica und Raindance 2017 ausgewählt und gewann den Royal Television Society Award in der Kategorie "Postgraduate Drama" 2018.

 Sie wurde für Berlinale Talents der 68.
-Berlinale 2018 ausgewählt und ist Mitglied des BAFTA Crew Talentförderungsprogramm in London für 2019/20.
+Berlinale 2018 ausgewählt und war Mitglied des BAFTA Crew Talentförderungsprogramm in London von 2017-2021.

-2016 bekam sie den Nachwuchspreis Schnitt beim 26.
+2016 wurde ihr der Nachwuchspreis Schnitt beim 26.
 Deutschen Kamerapreis für ihre Arbeit an "Die Ballade von Ella Plummhoff" verliehen. ( R: Barbara Kronenberg P: KHM Kunsthochschule für Medien Köln).

 Von 2010 bis 2015 arbeitet sie in Köln als Freelance Editorin und Schnittassistenz an zahlreichen Spielfilmen, TV Filmen und Serien.